-Shortest walking distance End point of calculation (school nominated entrance)
+Shortest walking distance and straight line measurement End point of calculation (school nominated entrance)

-The school's nominated entrance (nominated gate) used for calculation purposes is the main gate at the official postal address of the school unless their governing body has officially notified the LA by 31 August every year of a different entrance for measurement purposes.
+The school's nominated entrance (nominated gate) used for calculation purposes is the main gate at the official postal address of the school unless their Governing Body has officially notified the LA by 31 August every year of a different entrance for measurement purposes.
 No other entrance will be used to calculate the distance.

-Route (shortest walking distance)
+Route (shortest walking distance only)